indecostab/website/index.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 896159.

+## Project publications

+- (accepted) A. Génin, S. A. Navarrete, A. Garcia-Mayor, E. A. Wieters.
+Emergent spatial patterns can indicate upcoming regime shifts in a realistic model of coral community.
+The American Naturalist

+- [book chapter] Common Oversights in the Design and Monitoring of Ecosystem-Based Management Plans and the siting of Marine Protected Areas Navarrete, S., Aiken.
+C. M., Ávila-Thieme M. I., Valencia D., Génin A., Gelcich S. [link](https://www.researchgate.net/profile/Sergio-Navarrete/publication/370713278_Common_Oversights_in_the_Design_and_Monitoring_of_Ecosystem-Based_Management_Plans_and_the_Siting_of_Marine_Protected_Areas/links/6462262efbaf5b27a4cb3e26/Common-Oversights-in-the-Design-and-Monitoring-of-Ecosystem-Based-Management-Plans-and-the-Siting-of-Marine-Protected-Areas.pdf)

+- Navarrete S., Ávila-Thieme M. I., Valencia, D., Génin, A., Gelcich, S. Monitoring the Fabric of Nature: Using Allometric Trophic Network models and observations to assess policy effects on biodiversity.
+Proceedings B [link](https://doi.org/10.1098/rstb.2022.0189)

+- [book in french] Alexandre Génin.
+2023 Quand la nature s’effondre – Comprendre les transitions abruptes dans les écosystèmes.
+(When nature collapses – Understanding abrupt transitions in ecosystems) Ed.
+Matériologiques. [link](https://materiologiques.com/fr/modelisations-simulations-systemes-complexes-2425-5661/372-quand-la-nature-seffondre-comprendre-les-transitions-abruptes-dans-les-ecosystemes-9782373614008.html)